mvarga1989/mvarga1989/README.md

 ### Academic and industry collaborations

-I am actively involved in R&D and consultancy projects as the principal researcher.
-Additionally, I perform expert and target specific lecturing, training and capacity building for professionals and scientist coming from different backgrounds.
+I am actively involved in research and development (R&D) and consultancy projects as the principal or assisting researcher.
+Additionally, I perform expert and target-specific lecturing, training and capacity building for professionals coming from different fields and backgrounds.

 ### Supervising students and researchers

 I am accepting the supervision of independent, responsible and motivated internal (ETHZ) and external students at the BSc, MSc, and PhD levels.

-Topics are not necessarily predetermined and can be adapted to student's own preferences and ideas.
-Most of the topics can be taken as either a bachelor or master’s thesis, or adapted as a Master project.
+Topics are not necessarily predetermined and can be adapted to student's preferences and ideas.
+Most of the topics can be taken as either a Bachelor's or Master’s thesis, or adapted as a Master's project.

 Interested?
 [Reach out to me!](mailto:vargam@ethz.ch?Subject=Thesis%20inquiry)